 Safety and Health Programs

-This example confined space entry program can be downloaded and customized to fit an individual workplace.
-The program is based on information found in the general industry standards, 29 CFR 1910.146.
+These example confined space entry programs (general industry and construction) can be downloaded and customized to fit an individual workplace.
 Also these example programs may also be applicable for workplaces with confined space hazards: hazard communication program; personal protective equipment hazard assessment; and respiratory protection program.
+Other example safety and health programs are available for employers to download and adapt to their specific conditions.

 Training and Outreach Services

 Presentations on confined spaces are available for workplaces in general industry and construction and can assist employers in training their staff.
 The presentations should be modified to address site-specific conditions and hazards.
-In addition, these presentations on personal protective equipment, respiratory protection, and hazard communication can be useful in providing training to your employees.
-Also available are pre-recorded webinars on confined spaces in general industry and confined spaces in construction which can be accessed at any time.
+In addition, these presentations on personal protective equipment (general industry and construction), respiratory protection, and hazard communication can be useful in providing training to your employees.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 Lastly, the NCDOL Library offers free safety and health videos (including streaming video services) and related research assistance on consensus standards (i.e., ANSI, NFPA, NEC).

-Other related resource information can be found on the A-Z topics page for welding and cutting, respiratory protection, hazard communication, and personal protective equipment.
+Other related resource information can be found on the safety and health topics page for welding and cutting, respiratory protection, hazard communication, competent person, illumination and personal protective equipment.

 Consultation Services